When Witnesses Defend: A Witness Graph Topological Layer for Adversarial Graph Learning: Experimental Evaluation

-\textbf{Objectives.} \emph{We implemented and compared WGTL with 3 existing defenses and 5 GNN backbones to study four questions.
+\textbf{Objectives.} \emph{We implemented and compared WGTL with 3 existing defenses and 5 GNN backbones to study five questions.
 (Q1) Can WGTL enhance the robustness of the existing defenses?
 (Q2) Can WGTL enhance the robustness of existing backbone graph convolution layers?
-(Q3) Is WGTL still effective when the topological features are computed on poisoned graphs instead of clean graph?
-(Q4) How WGTL performs on adaptive attacks?
-(Q5) How WGTLs performs on large graphs?
-(Q6) Is WGTL computationally efficient? } \textbf{Q1.
+(Q3) Is WGTL still effective when the topological features are computed on poisoned graphs instead of clean graphs?
+(Q4) How does WGTL perform on large graphs?
+(Q5) Is WGTL computationally efficient? } \textbf{Q1.
 Performance of WGTL Defense w.r.t.
 Existing Defenses.} We compare our method with three state-of-the-art defenses: Pro-GNN~\cite{prognn}, GNNGuard~\cite{zitnikGNNGuard}, and SimP-GCN~\cite{simpgcn}.
-Table~\ref{prognn_mettatack_results} illustrates the comparative performances on three citation networks under aglobal attack, i.e. mettack.
+Table~\ref{prognn_mettatack_results} illustrates the comparative performances on three citation networks under a global attack, i.e. mettack.
 We observe that our Pro-GNN+WGTL is always better than other baselines on all datasets.
 Following~\citet{prognn}, we omit Pro-GNN for Polblogs.
 As a consequence, we gain 0.68\% - 4.96\% of relative improvements on Cora-ML and Citeseer.
 Similarly, we observe that GCN+GNNGuard+WGTL outperforms GCN+GNNGuard and SimP-GCN+WGTL outperforms Simp-GCN by 0.10\% - 15.67\% and 2.4\% - 5.7\%, respectively, across all datasets.
 The results reveal that WGTL enhances not only model expressiveness but also the robustness of the GNN-based models.
 The performance comparison under nettack is shown in Table~\ref{SOTA_nettack} of Appendix~\ref{app:moreresults}.